JimSeker/wearable/README.md

 <b> All examples below are using Wear 2.1+ with support.wear 27+   This requires the min API of 23 for all the wear examples</b>

-<b>WearApp</b> is an app to run the watch, that has a button to show a random number.
+<b>WearApp</b> is an example of standalone app for the watch.
+It has a button to show a random number.

 <b>WearSensorsDemo</b> is an example of using the sensor (Game Rotation vector).